Editor’s note: Dr. Jo de Klerk is neither affiliated with nor endorses any specific health insurance company.

 If choosing between a big immediate financial cost or the life of your four-legged buddy is a decision that frightens you or causes you to hesitate, pet insurance can save from ever having to make such a terrifying decision.

-it’ll make any pet treatment expenses more manageable
+It’ll make most pet treatment expenses more manageable.

-Pet insurance may not save you a ton of money overall, but for many folks its easier to plan on a $20 per month cost, knowing that they will get reimbursed for a $2k surgery, rather than being forced to pay a lump sum $2k for a surgery out of the blue, without warning.
+Pet insurance may not save you a ton of money overall, but for many folks it’s easier to plan on a $20 per month cost, knowing that they will get reimbursed for a $2,000 surgery, rather than being forced to pay a lump sum $2,000 for a surgery out of the blue, without warning.

 This is doubly true when you have multiple pets, wherein a bad month could result in tens of thousands of unexpected costs.